 If your business sells taxable goods for services, you’ll need to register for a seller’s permit online with the Wisconsin Department of Revenue or by completing the business tax registration form.
 There’s a one-time $20 fee to pay.

-Pros and cons of forming an LLC in Wisconsin
+Pros and cons of starting an LLC in Wisconsin

 Forming your LLC in Wisconsin has advantages compared to other states, including no corporate income tax and low annual renewal fees.
 But there are some drawbacks to consider as well.